kassam-99/All_in_One_Server/AdminPanel.md

 ## Requirements
 Python 3.x
-Required Python libraries: socket, json, datetime, collections, ctypes (for Windows) The Engine, Modes, Log, Settings, SysMonitor, and Commands modules from the All-in-One Server Core
+Required Python libraries: socket, json, datetime, collections, ctypes (for Windows) The Engine, Modes, Log, Settings, SysMonitor, and Commands modules from the `All_in_One_Server/Core/`

 ## Usage
 Ensure the required libraries and modules are installed and available.
 Update the Server_Settings and Path_Settings with the appropriate settings for your environment.
-Run the script using Python: python AdminPanel.py or just run Dashboard.py Connect to the admin panel using a terminal or command prompt and enter the provided IP address and port number through `Admin.py script`.
+Run the script using Python: python AdminPanel.py or just run `Dashboard.py` Connect to the admin panel using a terminal or command prompt and enter the provided IP address and port number through `Admin.py script`.

 Authenticate with the correct username and password.